 - New exterior entrance to kitchen completed.

-2018 - January 2018 we had occupation of the new facilities, which was dedicated on
+2018 - Occupation of the newly built facilities, which were dedicated on

 January 30th by the Rt.
 Rev. Mark Hollingsworth, Bishop of Ohio.

 The Parish Hall was dedicated to St. Nicholas.

 2020 - Outer portions of the towers completely rebuilt in Azek lumber to improve durability and eliminate rot.

 St. James' present church building is believed to be the second oldest church building in Wooster.
 First Baptist at Market and Larwill Streets is the oldest.